wzod/wzod_mastiff_installer/README.md

 # wzod_mastiff_installer
-Shell scripts for installing MASTIFF v0.6.0 and/or MASTIFF v0.7.1 on Ubuntu Linux.
+Shell scripts for installing MASTIFF v0.6.0 or MASTIFF v0.7.1 on Ubuntu Linux.

 ##Background
 The MASTIFF Project, which was established by Tyler Hudak of KoreLogic, Inc., provides "a static analysis framework that automates the process of extracting key characteristics from a number of different file formats". (reference: https://git.korelogic.com/mastiff.git/)  Due to the significant number of dependencies, plugins and settings involved with installing a MASTIFF instance as well as inspiration from 4n6k's installation script for installing Volatility, the mastiff_installer was created to simplify the process of installing MASTIFF.